razeware/einstein/readme.md

 The table of elements is composed of sections and subjects.

-**Section:** A section is simply a grouping of subjects and represents an area of Android development eg. *Programming Language*, *User Interface* or *Networking*.
+**Section:** A section is a grouping of subjects and represents an area of Android development eg. *Programming Language*, *User Interface* or *Networking*.
 Every section has a base color.
 The base color and it’s shades are used to define the subjects within a section (see the Color Guide at the end for more details).

 ![alt text](https://raw.githubusercontent.com/razeware/einstein/master/javascript/images/sections.png "")